3uild-3thos/ArmaDAO/DAO_Programs/Readme.md

 - **Bounty:** Proposals to pay a certain amount to a specific address.
 - **Executable:** Proposals to execute specific instructions on the blockchain.
 This can include setting fees, adjusting thresholds, and more.
 - **Vote:** Proposals intended solely to gather community opinions, without involving financial transactions.
-- **MultiChoiceVote:** MultiChoice Proposals intended solely to gather community opinions, without involving financial transactions.
+- **Vote Multiple Choice:** MultiChoice Proposals intended solely to gather community opinions, without involving financial transactions.

 These are the common proposal types in our system, each serving its own purpose and functionality.